markdouthwaite/python-package-template/README.md

 </p>

 # python-package-template

 A template for Python packages.
 It does what it says on the tin.
+For Python >=3.5.